-- 2.1 The Head of Governance will be responsible for circulating a timetable for elections each year (in consultation with the Chair of the Board), to be published no later than [insert date]. - 2.2 Trustee Officer appointments will ordinarily take effect from 1 January in each year, terminating at midnight on 31 December. - 2.3 If a Trustee Office role becomes vacant outside the ordinary appointment cycle, the Board shall, at their next Board meeting (or, if necessary, in line with the out-ofsession protocol contained in Regulation 8), elect one of their number to fill that vacancy for the remainder of the term.
+- 2.1 The Head of Governance will be responsible for circulating a timetable for elections each year (in consultation with the Chair of the Board). - 2.2 Trustee Officer appointments will ordinarily take effect from 1 January in each year, terminating at midnight on 31 December. - 2.3 If a Trustee Office role becomes vacant outside the ordinary appointment cycle, the Board shall, at their next Board meeting (or, if necessary, in line with the out-ofsession protocol contained in Regulation 8), elect one of their number to fill that vacancy for the remainder of the term.
 For the avoidance of doubt, any Trustee filling a Trustee Officer role on a casual vacancy basis shall be eligible for reelection to that role (or any other Trustee Officer) in accordance with this policy.